jjpickering10/CI-MS2-PokerQuiz/README.md

 ### **Scope**

-- Visually appealing, easy to navigate site.
+- Visually appealing, easy to navigate site, with dark and light themes.
 - Defines the quiz games easily.
 - Interactive games.

 ### **Structure**

 - 4 quiz game site.
 Seperated into 4 containers.
 Diamond, Club, Heart and Spade.
-- Game 1: multiple choice quiz for who won the main event
+- Game 1: Multiple choice quiz for who won the World Series of Poker Main Event.
-- Game 2: Pick which hand ranking is higher
+- Game 2: Pick which hand is better, based on hand rankings.
 - Game 3: A game using an API where you try to shuffle a pair.
-- Game 4: Player is given 3 cards, and a card selection of 12 possible other cards and has to make the hand that is asked of them.
+- Game 4: Again using an API, a player is given 3 cards, and a card selection of 12 possible other cards and has to make the hand that is asked of them.
-- Able to view scores.
+- Able to view scores with score board.
+- Contact form.

 ### **Skeleton**